springwolf/springwolf.github.io/docs/configuration/documenting-bindings.md

                             lastRevisionId = "lastRevisionId",
                             name = "projects/{project}/schemas/{schema}"))
 ```
-`MessageRetentionDuration`: Indicates the minimum duration to retain a message after it is published to the topic
+`MessageRetentionDuration`: Indicates the minimum duration to retain a message after it's published to the topic

 `Message Storage Policy`: The Message Storage Policy Object is used to describe the Google Cloud Pub/Sub MessageStoragePolicy.
 - A list of IDs of GCP regions where messages that are published to the topic may be persisted in storage